Hawaii tour helicopter crash kills 6; 1 missing

 The Eurocopter AS350 has an emergency electronic locator transmitter, but no signals were received.
 The locator devices are designed to activate when an aircraft crashes, Gregor said in an email.

 The FAA requires the locators to be able to withstand impact.
 However, it is possible for the device to stop working in an extreme crash, Gregor said.

 He said the agency is looking at the company’s safety record but likely won’t have a full report until Monday.
 It’s looking into the crash along with the NTSB, which announced Friday that it was sending three investigators to Kauai.

 The NTSB aviation accident database lists nine crashes of Hawaii helicopter sightseeing flights in the last 10 years, including three with fatalities.

 After a Hawaii skydiving plane crashed and killed 11 people in June, the NTSB called on the FAA to tighten its regulations governing parachute operations.
 The FAA said at the time that it had made changes to address NTSB recommendations.

-The chopper that crashed this week along a route used by all tour helicopters was found in a mountainous region inland from the Na Pali Coast, which is one of the most dramatic and sought-after destinations in Hawaii and was featured in the film “Jurassic Park.”
+The chopper that crashed this week along a route used by other tour helicopters on Kauai was found in a mountainous region inland from the Na Pali Coast, which is one of the most dramatic and sought-after destinations in Hawaii.
 Towering mountains with deep ravines and huge waterfalls make up the interior of the uninhabited state park.
 Red rock cliffs with thick jungle canopies rise from the Pacific Ocean to over 4,000 feet (1,219 meters) high.